fordham-css/twitterBot/README.md

 ##Required Libraries

-*`<pip install python-twitter>`To use the basic twitter bot, you must install the python-twitter library
+*`<pip install python-twitter>`: To use the basic twitter bot, you must install the python-twitter library

 *`<pip install google-api-python-client>`: To use tha advanced bot, with gmail integration, you must install the python gmail library